 On Thursday, after years of advocacy from the IAM and other airline unions, the FAA moved forward with a rule that would increase minimum Flight Attendant rest time from nine hours to 10.

-“Our union is dedicated to ensuring the safety and well-being of all workers and this rule change will undoubtedly help provide much-needed relief for Flight Attendants,” said Richard Johnsen, Chief of Staff to the International President.
+“Our union is dedicated to ensuring the safety and well-being of all workers and this rule change will undoubtedly help provide much-needed relief for Flight Attendants,” said Richie Johnsen, Chief of Staff to the International President.
 “Flight Attendants are on aviation’s frontlines and must be given the proper rest in order to perform their jobs safely.
 It is of the utmost importance that the 10-hour rule is implemented as soon as possible.”

 “The IAM has been championing this rule change since its initial proposal and has aggressively been lobbying on Capitol Hill for over a decade,” said IAM International President Robert Martinez Jr. “Our Legislative team has been instrumental in leading this charge by meeting countless times with lawmakers from both parties and holding rallies in support.
 Flight Attendant fatigue is a serious issue that can affect their health and safety and also that of traveling public.
 The extra hour of rest is vital and long-overdue.”